NdriAriel/data354-devOps-challenge/README.md

 #### method 2:  invoking the service through an ingress component of the app-test pod using minikube

- We appended 127.0.0.1 data354.app.local in your /etc/hosts file from your host machine. the location of that file on windows machine is as shown in the picture :
+ We appended 127.0.0.1 data354.app.local in  /etc/hosts file from our host machine. the location of that file on windows machine is as shown in the picture :
 ![location](images/imagelocation.png)